-For information on URL formats, type, and action, see the FortiOS Handbook in the Fortinet Document Library.
+For information on URL formats, type, and action, see the FortiOS Handbook.

 To add items to the exclusion list:

 - 1. On the Web Filter tab, click the Settings icon. - Under Exclusion List, click Add to add URLs to the exclusion list.
 If the website is part of a blocked category, an allow permission in the Exclusion List would allow the user to access the specific URL.